 4. Institute of Technical Education (ITE)

 The ITEs offer technical-oriented studies and help to develop technical knowledge and skills of their students.
-Here, students are provide with the option of choosing between full or part-time educational or traineeship courses.
+Here, students are provided with the option of choosing between full or part-time educational or traineeship courses.
 Example: TITE College, ITE College East

 5. Foreign Universities